Immigration and Asylum

 School for underprivileged girls teaches feminist principles in India – NBC News In a deeply patriarchal society like India’s, girls are at a disadvantage before they are even born.
-Girls at Prerna come from nearby poverty-stricken neighborhoods and slums and are taught feminist principles to help them see and understand they are equal to boys.
+Girls at Prerna come from nearby poverty-stricken neighborhoods and are taught feminist principles to help them see and understand they are equal to boys.
 This is one of a series of stories I wrote and photographed during my fellowship with the International Reporting Project from India.

 Cambodia looks to ignite female sports culture – Women’s eNews Many girls and young women in Cambodia aren’t allowed to participate in sports.
 But the head of the country’s National Olympic Committee wants to change that

 Runaway Brides – Ms. Magazine India is home to one-third of the world’s child brides – a consequence of debilitating poverty, lack of education and deeply ingrained patriarchal and caste systems.